 This article is written in both Persian and English languages.

-If you like the read the article in Persian, simply just change the language of website by clicking on the globe icon on the header.
+If you like the read the article in Persian, simply just change the language of website by clicking on the language icon on the header.

 Persian language history dates back to so many centuries ago.
 Persian is a member of the Western Iranian branch of the Indo-European language family.
 There are about 110 million people Persian speakers in Iran, Afghanistan and Tajikistan, Uzbekistan, Iraq, Russia and Azerbaijan.
 According to statistics in 2009, there were about 60 million native speakers of Persian, and about 50 million second language speakers.
 Many people confuse this language with Arabic, but Persian is not related to Arabic.